materials-commons/materialscommons.org/docs/spreadsheets.md

 | S1          |      | 30        | 400       |

+To construct the workflow you need to have multiple worksheets in your spreadsheet.
+When you have multiple worksheets you can tell Materials Commons to use the second column as specifying the preceding step.

-The example above is for a spreadsheet with two worksheets.
-One named "SEM" and one named "Heat Treatment".
+In the example above there are two worksheets, one named "SEM" and one named "Heat Treatment".
 The From column specifies the processing step previous to SEM for the S1 sample.
 That is sample S1 went through a "Heat Treatment" process before SEM was performed.
 Materials Commons will construct a workflow that looks as follows:

 Create Samples -> Heat Treatment -> SEM

-Create Samples is a special process that Materials Commons creates that denotes the starting point for all samples.
+"Create Samples" is a special process that Materials Commons creates that denotes the starting point for all samples.

-When constructing a spreadsheet that specifies a workflow column 1 and column 2 are treated specially.
+When constructing a spreadsheet that specifies a workflow, column 1 and column 2 are treated specially.
 Otherwise only column one is treated specially.

 ## Loading a Spreadsheet into Materials Commons